viamrobotics/docs/docs/tutorials/light-up.md

 Click **Create Component** to add the camera.

-Click the **Video Path** box to reveal a drop-down populated with camera paths that have been identified on your machine.
+Click the **Video Path** field to reveal a drop-down populated with camera paths that have been identified on your machine.

 Select the path to the camera you want to use.
 Often on Linux systems, this is `video0` or `video1`.
 On Mac, this is often a long string of letters and numbers.